nuxt-modules/turnstile/README.md

    **Tip**: At runtime you can override site and secret keys with the `NUXT_TURNSTILE_SECRET_KEY` and `NUXT_PUBLIC_TURNSTILE_SITE_KEY` environment variables.

 ## Usage

+To verify, you need to
+- Include turnstile in your client, for example to build a contact form
+- Verify the token you get from the client on the server, before sending the email out

+### Client

 To use Turnstile, add the auto-imported Vue component in whatever component needs it: